Q: Is this ecstatic dance?

 Q: Didn’t this used to be a 5Rhythms® tribe?

 Yes, for our first decade (2006-2016) as 5Rhythms Philly, we offered primarily 5Rhythms classes and workshops.
-We began bringing Michael Molin-Skelton, then a 5Rhythms® & Soul Motion™ teacher (now a Soul Motion teacher and soon to be Open Floor teacher), in 2012.
-Now in our second decade, prompted by 5Rhythms Global’s request to distinguish and protect their trademark and guided by our historic relationship with beloved teachers, we’ve reformulated as The Philly Tribe.
+Now in our second decade, prompted by 5Rhythms Global’s request to distinguish and protect their trademark and guided by our historic relationship with beloved teachers who have moved on to create or join other modalities, we’ve reformulated as The Philly Tribe so that we can continue to bring visiting teachers from a variety of modalities for workshops.
 In so-doing we’ve opened our doors to become even more inclusive.

 Q: Why do you promote these conscious dance modalities & not others?

 A: All of the modalities we promote have one thing in common: they were all developed by prominent 5Rhythms® teachers motivated to create their own distinct movement practice.
 Thus, though it is sometimes a subject of contention, Gabrielle Roth is a common ancestor of them all.
 (Not the only ancestor, but a significant one.)
 We honor Gabrielle’s distinct body of work.
 We also honor the integrity of these other teachers and the modalities they have birthed.
 They are all members of our family.